OriBloch/Aircraft-Intelligence-Hub/README.md

 - **Computing Limitation:** The Aircraft Detector was trained on personal equipment thus training was limited to 100 epochs.
 More training time would lead to better accuracy

 - **Dataset Limitation:** The Aircraft Detector was trained on ~2500 aircraft detections annotated by hand by Ori Bloch.
 More data would improve accuracy and detect more aircraft-type detection.
-The data is from Airbus open source db, as one may find in the "images_db_info" folder.
+The data is from Airbus open source db, as one may find in the "images_db_info" page.

 - **Efficiency Improvements:** Video analysis currently does not use Kalman-Filter for faster object tracking